Meeshbhoombah/slackgoverflow/network/README.md

 $ archnet up
 ```

-Spawn as many nodes as necessary (recommended three max, default is two).
+Scale the network's nodes to as many as required (recommended three max, default
+is two).
 ```
-$ archnet up --geth-node 3
+$ archnet scale --geth-node 3
 ```

 ## Docker Commands (temp)